hylo-lang/specification/spec.md

     2. A function declaration at type scope that contains a `static` modifier is called a static method declaration; it is also a global function declaration.
 A static method declaration introduces one global function.

-    3. A function declaration at type scope that does not contain a `static` modifier is called a method declaration.
+    3. A function declaration at type scope that does not contain a `static` modifier and is not declared with `init` or `memberwise init` is called a method declaration.
 It introduces one or more methods.

-    4. A function declaration at type scope declared with `init` is called a constructor declaration.
+    4. A function declaration at type scope declared with `init` is called a *constructor* declaration.
 It introduces one global function.

+    5. A function declaration at type scope declared with `memberwise init` is called an *explicit memberwise constructor* declaration.
+In introduces one global function.

-    5. A function declaration at type scope declared with `deinit` is called a destructor declaration.
+    6. A function declaration at type scope declared with `deinit` is called a destructor declaration.
 It introduces one sink method.

-    6. A function declaration at function scope is called a local function declaration.
+    7. A function declaration at function scope is called a local function declaration.
 It introduces a local function.

 5. The `init` introducer and the `deinit` introducer may only appear in a function declaration at type scope.

 6. A method implementation may only appear in a method declaration.

-7. A function declaration of the form `default init` is an *explicit default constructor* and may only appear in a product type declaration.

-8. An operator notation specifier defines an operator member function; it may only appear in a function declaration at type scope.
+7. An operator notation specifier defines an operator member function; it may only appear in a function declaration at type scope.

-9. A capture list may only appear in a function declaration at local scope.
+8. A capture list may only appear in a function declaration at local scope.

 ### Function signatures